S4815162342/haskellbook-exercises/README.md

 Welcome to my **haskellbook portfolio**, where I showcase my journey through functional programming and problem-solving using Haskell! 🚀

 This repository contains my solutions to exercises from the book **Haskell Programming from First Principles** (a.k.a. the Haskell Book).
-My goal is to create a collection of well-organized and reusable Haskell notebooks.
+My goal is to create a collection of well-organized and reusable Jupyter notebooks with Haskell code.

 ---